Prem-sharma34/AI_therapist/README.md

   Only anonymous mode works.
 This was intentional to prioritize privacy-first use.

 - **Latency risk**
-  GPT-OSS 20B can be slow on Hugging Face.
+  QWEN3-NEXT 80B can be slow on Hugging Face.
 No smaller fallback model yet.

 - **No persistent memory**
   We deliberately avoid storing user data, even if it means sacrificing long-term tracking.